zawwz/ztd/md/filedat.md

-# ZFD format details
+# ZFD format {#zfd}

-The format is composed of infinitely concatenable "chunks".
+ZFD is composed of infinitely concatenable "chunks".
 There a three types of chunks:
--Map chunk     : between braces    {}
+- Map chunk     : between braces    {}
--List chunk    : between brackets  []
+- List chunk    : between brackets  []
--String value
+- String value

 Formatting is ignored, all spaces will be ignored unless they are part of a value.
 Comments can be written with //, ends at end of line